backtrace-labs/umash/README.md

 UMASH: a fast almost universal 64-bit string hash
 =================================================

-UMASH is a string hash function with throughput---22 GB/s on a 2.5 GHz Xeon 8175M---and latency---9-22 ns for input sizes up to 64 bytes on the same machine---comparable to that of performance-optimised hashes like [MurmurHash3](https://github.com/aappleby/smhasher/wiki/MurmurHash3), [XXH3](https://github.com/Cyan4973/xxHash), or [farmhash](https://github.com/google/farmhash).
+UMASH is a string hash function with throughput--22 GB/s on a 2.5 GHz Xeon 8175M--and latency--9-22 ns for input sizes up to 64 bytes on the same machine--comparable to that of performance-optimised hashes like [MurmurHash3](https://github.com/aappleby/smhasher/wiki/MurmurHash3), [XXH3](https://github.com/Cyan4973/xxHash), or [farmhash](https://github.com/google/farmhash).
 Its 64-bit output is